Shipping Weight Calculation

 Example Shipping Dimensions Calculation

 To illustrate how DecoNetwork determines what package dimensions to use, let's say for example 120 sweaters are ordered and UPS is the chosen carrier.
-UPS have the following restrictions:
+UPS has the following restrictions:

 - Length plus Girth must be less than 165 inches, where girth is twice the width plus the height and the length must be less than 108 inches.